gwiedeman/IntroPythonASnake/install.md

 ![Screenshot of downloading the Python installer for Windows](img/install4.png)

-3. When using the the installer, make sure the "Add Python 3.7 to PATH" option is checked
+3. When using the the installer, **make sure the "Add Python 3.7 to PATH" option is checked**

 ![Screenshot the Python installer where the option to add Python to the path is selected.](img/install8.png)

 4. Close all Powershell and Command Prompt windows and reopen one

-5. Check for Python and Pip with `python -V` and `pip -V`
+5. Check for Python with `python -V`

 ![Screenshot of Python successfully installed on Windows](img/install9.png)

 Success!

-6. If you installed Python, but were still unable to use in in Powershell or the Command Prompt, you need to add it to your path
+6. If you installed Python, but were still unable to use in in Powershell or the Command Prompt, you need to add it to your path.
+You can try the instructions below, or I can help you on the workshop day.

 	* Follow the "Setting up Python" instructions here: https://practicaltechnologyforarchives.org/issue7_wiedeman/

-	* The Path you need to add should be either:
+	* The Path you need to add is likely to be either:

 		* C:\Users\\[USERNAME]\AppData\Local\Programs\Python\Python37-32

 		* C:\Python37-32

-## macOS Machines
+### macOS Machines

-### Option 1: Using the Terminal
+#### Option 1: Using the Terminal

 1. Install Xcode if you don't already have it